top of page

 The gift of who you are, not what you gave me

 But one gift, Mama, stands out above all the rest, a gift, not of what you gave me or did for me, but a gift of who you were and are for me.
 I always knew that you loved your life and were glad to be born into this world.
-Your greatest gift to me was your own happiness.
-Whenever I felt a little depressed or resigned, you were always there as a first-hand example that joy in life was always open to me.
+Your greatest gift to me was your happiness.
+Whenever I felt a little depressed or resigned, you were always there as a first-hand example of joy in life was always open to me.

 Also, you never made me feel “responsible” for your happiness.
-I always knew and know that you love me, think about me, are glad to hear from me.
+I always knew and know that you love me, think about me, and are glad to hear from me.
 But you were and are not waiting around for me to “fill your life.”
 Whenever I call you from Tokyo (where I was living when I wrote this), I have to call you two or three times before I can catch you home.

 Extra notes about my mother